prototypefund/Digital_Bargeld-docs/api-mint.rst

     }
   .. note::

-     We might want to add a signature of the mint over the response in the future.
-That way, a merchant has proof should a mint ever try to change the story here. (#4135)
+     We might want to add a signature of the exchange over the response in the future.
+That way, a merchant has proof should a exchange ever try to change the story here. (#4135)

 .. http:post:: /deposit/wtid